litespeedtech/ols-docker-env/README.md

 bash bin/webadmin.sh MYPASSWORD
 ```
 ### Starting a Demo Site
 After running the following command, you should be able to access the WordPress installation with the configured domain.
-By default the domain is `https://localhost` and `https://server_IP`.
+By default the domain is `https://localhost` and also `https://server_IP`.
 ```
 bash bin/demosite.sh
 ```